restorecommerce/access-control-srv/restorecommerce_ABAC.md

 ## `whatIsAllowed` - No Specific Resource or Specific Action is defined

 The operation `whatIsAllowed` is used when there is not a specific target resource for a request, for example, when Subject aims to see as much resources as possible.
-This example illustrates permissable actions on two resoruce entities `address` and `country` for Subject `Alice` who has the role `admin` within the scoping entity
+This example illustrates permissable actions on two resoruce entities `Address` and `Country` for Subject `Alice` who has the role `admin` within the scoping entity
 `Organization` with ID 'OrgA'.

 ```yml